Advertisement

 The last word

 Fortunate indeed are families with this school on their doorstep, combining academic endeavour with a rich extracurricular offering, both on and off site.
-The kind of place parents move to get their children into, and a credible counterweight to t
+The kind of place parents move to get their children into, and a credible counterweight to the

 Inspection reports